Skip to content

 White Cliffs of Dover from the Disney Magic

 Picking up from where I left off on the last post.
 We waited only a few minutes before our boarding number was called and we were ready to let the Magic begin.
 I thought that the Port of Dover did a good job of getting people on the ship.
 The waiting area was large with lots of seating.
-There were cast members checking boarding numbers when you got in line to board and they kept the area clear of people waiting for there numbers to be called.
+There were cast members checking boarding numbers when you got in line to board, and they kept the area clear of people waiting for their numbers to be called.

 Disney Magic Lobby Transatlantic Cruise.